 PEER is a great framework not only for teaching but also persuasion.
 We make a bold claim and stake our pitch on that claim, then backing up with data.
 If our client wants to draw a line in the sand about their offering, PEER is the structure to use.

 The third structure is a simplified version of Joseph Campbell’s Hero’s Journey.
 This is a true narrative, a true story from beginning to end of that we tell like a story, like an adventure.
 You know the Hero’s Journey from movies like Star Wars.
 The hero starts out with a problem of some kind, encounters conflict, and ultimately saves the day.

 In our data-driven version of the Hero’s Journey, our reader is the hero.
 We start with the question and define the problem, then create dramatic conflict by making a prediction and then gathering and analyzing the data to show the prediction to be either true or false.
 Finally, we arrive at the refinement and resolution of the story.
 We expand the data or refine our analysis of it until we have a clear conclusion.

 In our example from parts 2-7, we are using the Hero’s Journey.
 We started with a question, defined the problem, and made a prediction.
 It turns out our prediction was wrong!
 This creates a dramatic conflict.
 The way we resolved this conflict is by changing our hypothesis, refining it to look at our data differently.

 Whatever we choose for a framework for story structure, the most important point is to remember that our data driven story must have a structure, a way for regular people to follow the data, follow the story, and ultimately understand the point we are trying to make.
 We must bear in mind that our average audience’s data processing abilities are limited to whatever chart of the day is on the cover of USA Today.

 In the next and final post in this series, we’ll examine the process of pitching our data.
-How do we present it in a compelling way to the influencers, journalists, reporters, and publishers we want to reach?
+How do we present it in a compelling way to the audiences – customers, influencers, journalists, reporters and publishers – we want to reach?